What is labor induction?

 Your doctor may also "break your water" or use a finger to separate your cervix from the membranes (tissues) around your baby's head.
 This often makes labor start.

 Your doctor will watch you closely.
 When you're ready, your doctor will start giving you a medicine called oxytocin (also may be called Pitocin).
 Oxytocin will start your contractions and help them to get strong and regular.

 One risk is that the medicine might not work.
 If your labor won't start with medicine, you might need to have a cesarean section (also called a C-section).
 The medicine also might make your contractions too strong.
 If this happens, your doctor might stop the medicine and wait for a while, or do a C-section.
 If your labor is induced because of medical problems, there might be other risks.

 What can I expect during labor induction?

+The time it takes for the labor induction to work varies.
 Sometimes it takes 2 or 3 days to induce labor, but it usually takes less time.
 It takes more time if you're being induced really early or if it's your first baby.
-Don't eat very much before you come to the hospital.
-Remember that the medicines for labor induction can give you very strong contractions and might upset your stomach.
-Tell your doctor if you need help with the pain.
+Tell your doctor if you need help with the pain form contractions.
 In most cases, labor induction goes well and you can deliver your baby vaginally.

 Current Trends in Cervical Ripening and Labor Induction by Jefferson H. Harman, Jr., LT COL, USAF, MC, FS, and Andrew Kim, MAJ, USAF, MC (American Family Physician August 01, 1999, http://www.aafp.org/afp/990800ap/477.html)